AnnaRaman/MS3/README.md

 #### Design
 * Layout Design

-My focus with the design was to facilitate the users search for what they are looking for; hence, the option to search by name, ingredient, or type of cocktail.
-The range of possible search queries allows the user not only to find a particular cocktail that they desire, but it also allows them to find a cocktail based on their individual preferences.
-The overall design layout was inspired by <a href="https://www.mikiyakobayashi.com/">Mikiya Kobayashi</a>’s website as I found it most appealing to visit, due to the minimalist yet engaging design.
-I used flex throughout the code to maintain responsiveness.
-I used REM and EM rather than pixels to further promote responsiveness.
+My focus with the design was to facilitate the users search for what they are looking for; a simplistic layout with clear navigation.
+The search function allows the user to find a recipe which best suits their preferences from the .
+The inspiration for the layout design was inspired by the Code Institute mini project, aided by the materialize framework, which also ensures that the website is responsive on different screen sizes.
+I used REM rather than pixels to further promote responsiveness.

 * Colour scheme / Typography

-I chose a Triadic colour scheme in the hope of creating bright bold appearance, whilst choosing pastel colours to balance the dramatic effect, “to create a diverse yet balanced scheme” as described by <a href="https://webflow.com/blog/web-design-101-color-theory">Webflow</a>.
-I chose the particular shades of colours with the help of <a href="https://coolors.co/">Coolors</a>.
-Typography
+I chose a yellow colour scheme as it known to represent food attributes, and seem appealing to the user.
+I chose the particular shades of colour from Materialize's colours.

 * Images / Animation

-Rather than changing the API images, I thought it best to minimise the code, and make it as clean and readable as possible.
-So, I chose to use animations, and GIFs as I felt they are more in line with the friendly, fun theme that is running throughout the site.
-I chose to use the moving balls animation, as I felt they appropriately signified the bubbles in many drinks and cocktails, drawing the user in.